Written by Pieter Jan on Dec 2, 2019 — 4 min read

 Not so on Vite & Rêves.
 Her double main sheets always catch the boom before it can come over.
 She shrugs off Chinese gibes like she would shrug off a medium high wave.
 Two Chinese gibes later, I was very, very grateful for this system.

-We did a third gibe, intentionally this time, around Cabo de Gata, and sped on in a straight line to Almeria harbor.
+We did a third gibe(turn so the wind comes from the other direction), intentionally this time, around Cabo de Gata, and sped on in a straight line to Almeria harbor.
 By now it was dark.
 The moon was too small to penetrate the thick cloud cover.
 It started to rain.
 Then a thunderstorm crept up from behind us.
 I never looked at it, instead kept my eyes on the Almeria city lights in the distance.
 If nothing else works, a total unwillingness to look facts in the face will see us through.
 Vite & Rêves lived up to her name and outran the thunderstorm.
 It rumbled in frustration and electrocuted a few sardines.

 On our arrival in Almeria, around 0:30, it started raining harder and harder.
 We tried the marina.
 A guy came out in his car and yelled at us: “No es posible!
 Something something catamarán”.
 I pointed at a spot that was obviously big enough to hold our catamarán.
 “No es posible!”

 Dejected, we exited the marina and tried to anchor next to it.
 But the place was too deep, too narrow and our anchor didn’t take hold.
-I didn’t want to take any chances with the storm coming and after 3 tries I said: “Screw this, I’m tired of this situation.
+I didn’t want to take any chances with the storm coming and after 3 tries I said: “Fork this, I’m forking tired of this forking situation.
 I’m tying off to the forking fuel dock.
-Funk it.”
+Fork it.”
 I may have used slightly stronger language.
 By now the rain was bucketing down.

 We had just finished tying off Vite & Rêves, when the same guy popped up from behind a fuel pump.
 “No es posible!”
 Motherforker.
 I tried to explain that we weren’t going anywhere with the storm coming.
 In the end, he took pity on our soaked souls and said a whole lot in Spanish, the gist of it being: “Oh silly me, I forgot that there’s a spot at the end of the marina where your catamarán will fit nicely.
 By the way, you can’t anchor for shit.”
 To be fair, he helped us moor.
 The very minute we were moored it stopped raining.